winksaville/csgrs/readme.md

 ## Roadmap / Todo
 - transition sweep, linear_extrude, extrude_between over to Polygon/Multipolygon native / polygon secondary, disengage chulls on shapes
 - transition text to Polygon/Multipolygon, which can then be extruded / tessellated through the normal means
-- check flatten() works on polygons and flattens to GeometryCollections, same for slice
+- check slice() works on polygons and slices to GeometryCollections
 - fix shape of reuleaux
 - fix metaballs_2d
 - fix intersect_cube_sphere, subtract_cube_sphere